Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Related Work

-Place recognition has been widely studied in the context of camera images~\cite{cummins2008ijrr,galvez2012tro,vysotska2019ral,vysotska2016ral,mur-artal2015tro}.
-Consequently, much research on \lidar{} place recognition has been motivated by approaches in the camera vision domain.
-In particular, many approaches have extended the idea of local feature descriptors to 3D point clouds~\cite{yang2017pr,rusu2009icra,salti2014cviu,johnson1999pami,bosse2013icra}, discretizing the neighborhood around 3D features into a geometrical grid.
-They compute a descriptor from the points in this neighborhood based on their height~\cite{bosse2013icra}, density~\cite{tombari2010acmw,frome2004eccv}, or distance and angle~\cite{rusu2009icra,rusu2008iros}.
+Place recognition has been widely studied in the context of camera images~\citep{cummins2008ijrr,galvez2012tro,vysotska2019ral,vysotska2016ral,mur-artal2015tro}.
+Consequently, much research on \lidar{} place recognition for loop closing has been motivated by approaches in the camera vision domain.
+In particular, many approaches have extended the idea of local feature descriptors to 3D point clouds~\citep{rusu2009icra,salti2014cviu,johnson1999pami}, discretizing the neighborhood around 3D features into a geometrical grid.
+They compute a descriptor from the points in this neighborhood based on their height~\citep{bosse2013icra}, density~\citep{tombari2010acmw,frome2004eccv}, or distance and angle~\citep{rusu2008iros}.
 These local feature descriptor-based methods estimate a complete 3D relative pose between the loop closures.
 However, they have a high computational cost to identify such feature descriptors from 3D point clouds.
-They are sensitive to the radially increasing sparsity of point clouds obtained from standard spinning \lidar{}.
+They are sensitive to the radially increasing sparsity of point clouds obtained from a standard spinning \lidar{}.

-Many methods~\cite{magnusson2009icra-aldf,kim2024ral,angelina2018cvpr,roehling2015iros} take an orthogonal approach by computing one global descriptor per \lidar{} scan.
-Magnusson~\etalcite{magnusson2009icra-aldf} superimpose a voxel grid on the point clouds and approximate a normal distribution over points in each grid cell.
+Several methods~\citep{magnusson2009icra-aldf,kim2024ral,angelina2018cvpr,roehling2015iros} take an orthogonal approach by computing one global descriptor per \lidar{} scan.~\cite{magnusson2009icra-aldf} superimpose a voxel grid on the point clouds and approximate a normal distribution over points in each grid cell.
 They compute a global descriptor for the point clouds by computing a histogram over these normal distributions.
-More recently, Kim~\etalcite{kim2024ral} proposed with \solid{} a lightweight global descriptor by representing the point clouds in polar coordinates and discretizing them into range-elevation and azimuth-elevation directions, respectively, with each discrete bin storing the number of points.
+More recently,~\cite{kim2024ral} proposed a lightweight global descriptor with \solid{} by representing point clouds in polar coordinates and discretizing them into range-elevation and azimuth-elevation directions, respectively, with each discrete bin storing the number of points.
 Such global descriptors are easy to store in a simple database, resulting in a faster matching process to retrieve loop closure candidates.
 However, global descriptor-based methods typically require revisits within small error margins around the reference pose to limit the variation in the global descriptor.
-They often do not generalize when performing place recognition across \lidars{} with different scanning patterns and resolutions.
+They often do not generalize when detecting loop closures across \lidars{} with different scanning patterns and resolutions.